-(1) Exclusion from competition.
-(2) Exclusion from whole tournament.
-(3) Expulsion from competition venue.
-(4) In serious cases, Referee may exclude/expel immediately.
-(5) Suspension for the remainder of the competition taking place and from the following two FIE competitions in the weapon concerned.
+(1) Expulsion from competition venue.
+(2) In serious cases, Referee may exclude/expel immediately.
+(3) Suspension for the remainder of the competition taking place and from the following two FIE competitions in the weapon concerned.
 The points or titles obtained at the moment of the offence remain acquired.
-(6) Disqualification.